Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 To parent objects, select at least two objects (select the *Child Objects* first, and select the *Parent Object* last), and press :kbd:`Ctrl-P`.
-The *Set Parent To* dialog will pop up allowing you to select from one of several possible different parenting types.
+The *Set Parent To* menu will pop up allowing you to select from one of several possible different parenting types.
 Selecting one of the entries in *Set Parent To* confirms, and the child/children to parent relationship is created.